JaviMaligno/bachatapp/interactive_lessons_plan.md

 - ✅ Build-a-Clave: Implemented as an interactive click-based grid (not drag-and-drop) with Web Audio API synthesis, real-time playback, pattern validation, and confetti celebration.
 Successfully integrated into the music-rhythm lesson after the derecho section.
 - ✅ Build-Mambo-Pattern: Created specialized component for mambo rhythm with sixteenth note subdivisions, featuring authentic "a caballo" pattern with proper "1 e & a" beat labeling and rapid triplet-like groupings.
 - ✅ Build-the-Rhythms Quiz: Implemented as a standalone quiz in the Music section, combining all three rhythm building exercises (derecho, majao, mambo) into a comprehensive assessment with progress tracking and completion celebration.
+- ✅ Label-the-Band: Enhanced implementation with audio-visual learning!
+Students drag interactive audio players (not text labels) onto instrument silhouettes (not text prompts).
+Features include: Web Audio API playback for instrument identification, **highly accurate research-based SVG silhouettes** for visual recognition, drag-and-drop using react-dnd, beautiful stage background with lighting effects, real-time feedback, and confetti celebration. **[Dec 28, 2024 Update]**: All silhouettes have been refined for maximum clarity and recognizability.
+The bass guitar in particular has been completely redesigned to accurately reflect a modern electric bass, creating a true learning challenge that tests both auditory and visual instrument recognition skills.

 ### 🚧 **Next Phases - Planned**
 - **Phase 3**: Interactive timelines for history lessons